Jaleswar: Places of interest

-Culture and Festivals
+Culture and festivals

 Jaleswar culture is a blend of traditional festivals and cuisine.
 Residents celebrate both Western and Indian festivals such as Diwali, Holi, Eid, Christmas, Navratri, Dussera, Moharram, Ganesh Chaturthi, Rath Yatra, Durga Puja, and Maha Shivratri.
 Major festivals are Durga Puja, Basanti Puja, and Ratha Yatra.

 Transportation

 Jaleswar has a railway and bus service to Kolkata about 187 kilometers from the east, and Bhubaneswar about 268 kilometers from the north (the capital city of Odisha).
-Jaleswar is 50 kilometers from District Headquarters of Balasore.
+Jaleswar is 50 km from the district headquarters of Balasore.
 The national highway and the southeastern railway are important transportation thoroughfares.
 Auto-rickshaws or tempos are the main means of transportation within and to the outskirts of the town.

 Education

 Laksman Nath High School and Biswanath Academy Jamalpur School are the second and third oldest high schools in the Balasore district.
 B.N.
-Academy Jamalpur is located 6 kilometers away from Jaleswar, near the Subarnarekha River.
+Academy Jamalpur is located 6 km away from Jaleswar, near the Subarnarekha River.
 It was built in 1938 by Biswanath Parida, a leading freedom fighter.
-Jaleswar Women's College has been leading in terms of cutoff marks among Junior Arts Colleges during 2013–14 and 2014–15.
+Jaleswar Women's College has been leading in terms of cutoff marks among junior arts colleges during 2013–14 and 2014–15.